-In addition to 20 credits worth of mandatory courses, students should earn at least 26 credits worth of elective courses.
+In addition to the mandatory courses in the first and second year, students should earn at least 26 credits worth of elective courses.
 In practice this means that the students take five (sometimes six) elective courses from the list below.